-A vehicle cannot be licenced as a Hackney Carriage or Private Hire Vehicle for the first time if it is over 5 years old.
+A vehicle cannot be licenced as a Hackney Carriage or Private Hire Vehicle for the first time if it is over 7 years old.

-Once a vehicle is 10 years old, it can no longer be renewed as a Licensed Hackney Carriage or Private Hire Vehicle
+Once a vehicle is 12 years old, it can no longer be renewed as a Licensed Hackney Carriage or Private Hire Vehicle.

 The age of the vehicle will be determined from the date of first registration as stated on the vehicle registration document.
+The Council has a vehicle age and emissions policy which is attached at Appendix H.